w3f/polkadot-wiki/docs/learn-papers.md

 ## The Polkadot Specification

-[Polkadot's specification](https://github.com/w3f/polkadot-spec) is a Github Repo that holds the latest Polkadot Host Protocol specification, Polkadot's specification tests of the many components on the network, and the Polkadot Runtime specification.
+[Polkadot's specification](https://github.com/w3f/polkadot-spec) is a Github Repo that holds the latest Polkadot Host protocol specification, Polkadot's specification tests of the many components on the network, and the Polkadot Runtime specification.
 This repo holds algorithms and explores how various processes function in the Polkadot network.
 The Polkadot specification takes Polkadot's ideas and concepts from the light and the white paper but focuses on the technical specs of the